-The Department contains additional leadership positions, Vice Chair for Research, Vice Chair for Academic Affairs, Vice Chair for Education, Vice Chair for Quality and Compliance and Vice Chair for Administrative Affairs.
+The Department contains additional leadership positions, Vice Chair for Research, Vice Chair for Academic Affairs, Vice Chair for Education, Vice Chair for Quality and Compliance, Vice Chair for Diversity, Equity and Inclusion, and Vice Chair for Administrative Affairs.
 The Vice Chair for Research organizes departmental research activities and prepares reports for the Chair about departmental research as requested by the Chair.
 The Vice Chair for Academic Affairs oversees and facilitates the establishment of mentorship relationships and promotion and tenure advising and counseling.
 The Vice Chair for Education oversees education efforts throughout the department, and directs curricular development and administration.
 The Vice Chair for Quality and Compliance directs and oversees departmental quality improvement activities and assures processes are in place to facilitate compliance with regulatory requirements related to clinical care.
+The Vice Chair for Diversity, Equity and Inclusion oversees, promotes, and facilitate excellence in diversity, inclusion, equity, and antiracism efforts across all aspects of the department.
 The Vice Chair for Administrative Affairs oversees clinical activities, and other administrative activities.
 Any of these positions may be replaced by the chair at any time, and any or all may remain vacant for any period of time.